bcgov/indy-sdk/samples/rest-wallet/README.md

 git checkout https://github.com/ianco/indy-sdk.git
 cd samples/rest-wallet
+pip install -r requirements.txt
+./start-server.sh
-pip install -r requirements.txt python manage.py makemigrations api python manage.py migrate python manage.py createsuperuser
+# python manage.py makemigrations api
+# python manage.py migrate
+# python manage.py createsuperuser
-# enter id, email and password
+# enters id, email and password
-python manage.py runserver
+# python manage.py runserver 0.0.0.0:
 ```

-You can now open a browser and connect to http://localhost:8000/ and browse the api (depending on your security settings).
+You can now open a browser and connect to http://localhost:8000/ and browse the api (depending on your security settings - note that by default all api access must be authenticated).

 By default the code uses DRF, but you can edit to use basic auth, and then browse the api using the superuser id and password (see the code in the rest_client).